Bruno-Cerqueira/Bruno-Cerqueira/README.md

 ### Hi there 👋

 I am a Full Stack Developer from Brazil, in love with Angular and Ruby on Rails.
-Learning kotlin and java!
+Learning about monitoring, cloud and ci!
+Looking for go, rust and htmx :)
 <!--
 **Bruno-Cerqueira/Bruno-Cerqueira** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.